MohamedEssam9009/My-News/README.md

-# News Cloud
+# My News

-News Cloud Mobile App is a Flutter application that aggregates news articles from various sources and generates a visual representation of the most trending topics using word clouds.

-## Introduction

-News Cloud Mobile App aims to provide users with a quick and intuitive way to discover trending topics in the news.
-By fetching articles from multiple sources and analyzing their content, the application generates word clouds that visually represent the most prominent words and topics.
+My News Mobile App aims to provide users with a quick and intuitive way to discover trending topics in the news.
+The application generates word clouds that visually represent the most prominent words and topics by fetching articles from multiple sources and analyzing their content.

 ## Features